Actindo-AG/Documentation/Core1Platform/UsingCore1/04_WorkWithLists.md

    The new view is automatically selected now.

 4. Define how the view is to be displayed.
-   - If applicable, define the standard filters that are placed above the list, for example *Connections*.
+   - If applicable, select a standard filter that is placed above the list, for example *Connections*.
-    The standard filters are applied.
+    The standard filter is applied.

      ![Standard filters](../../Assets/Screenshots/Core1Platform/UsingCore1/FilterStandard.png "[Standard filters]")